Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 ✔️ Navigation links: All redirect to the correct pages.

-✔️ Footer links: All redirect to the correct pages.

 ✔️ Try deleting Posts when not logged in: A 403 error page appears asking user to log in/register.

 ✔️ Try loading an unrecognised link page: A 404 error page appears sending the user back to the homepage.